 - 1. Grades are based on homework, tests, and projects as assigned and graded by the teacher within a semester. - 2.
 Semester grades are cumulative with a final semester grade. - 3.
-PK students' grades will not be recorded on the permanent record, although reports will be included in the permanent file. - 4.
-K-5th students' grades will be recorded on the permanent record.
+PK and K students' grades will not be recorded on the permanent record, although quarterly reports will be included in the permanent file. - 4.
+1st-5th students' grades will be recorded on the permanent record.